terwanerik/FadeShow/README.md

 | correctRatio | Boolean | false | If true, the aspect-fill is kept intact while resizing the window.
 If false, the aspect-fill only works every time a new image appears. |
 | shuffle | Boolean | false | If true, the input will be shuffled, generating a random order every time you refresh. |

+##Underscore.js
+If you have implemented Underscore.js on your page, it will automaticly use the debounce function while resizing.
+This makes it a bit snappier on older devices.

 ##Known issues
 You can only change the fade speed / easing in the CSS file, somehow if you change it after the DOM has loaded, the CSS3 animation doesn't work.